 - Provide proof of the student's relationship to the veteran, such as a copy of a birth, marriage or domestic partnership certificate.

-- California veterans and dependents should contact their local County Veteran Affairs office (pdf) to ascertain information regarding application procedures (pdf) and other related services.
-Once approved, the local county Veteran Affairs office will send an approval letter to both the insitution and the student.
+- California veterans and dependents should contact their local County Veteran Affairs office to ascertain information regarding application procedures (pdf) and other related services.
+Once approved, the local county Veteran Affairs office will send an award code letter to the student.

 The California Veterans Fee Waiver ONLY covers tuition and student service fee.
-This program does not cover campus-based fees, expense of books, parking or room and board.
+This program does not cover: